 Think about a good conversation as a ball bouncing back and forth.

 Receive what your partner has said, and then add a little bit to it before bouncing the ball back for more.
-This back and forth is likely to create a deeper dialog that will last quite some time.
+This back and forth is likely to create a deeper conversation that will last quite some time.

 In addition to refraining from asking questions that can be answered with one word, always elaborate when someone asks you a simple question.

 Maintain the conversation by giving more detail to your answer than the questioner might expect, like offering not just the name of the college you attended but also what you studied or the fraternity or sorority you were a part of.

-Providing your conversation partner with this extra information gives them more opportunities to relate to your story and ask you something else.
+Providing your conversation partner with this extra information gives them more opportunities to relate to your story and ask you something else to continue the conversation.

-It increases the likelihood that you and the person you are talking to will connect on some level and throws them a verbal lifeline when the conversation begins to stall.
+It increases the likelihood that you and the person you are talking to will connect on some level and throws them a verbal lifeline to keep a conversation going.

 You may second guess everything you ask your conversation partner, especially if this is the first time the two of you have met.
 You might be a bit more stiff and formal with someone you don't know well.

 It’s common to wonder how this person will react to a question or a story, so you may hold back or be less of yourself so you don’t give the wrong impression or unintentionally offend.

-To keep a conversation flowing, don't filter your true personality.
-Just be yourself, and ask the questions that come to mind or say what you are thinking (within reason!).
+To make conversation continue to flow, don’t filter your true personality.
+Just be yourself, and ask good questions that come to mind or say what you are thinking (within reason!).

-The best way to practice this is by being authentic and open with people who you already know.
+The best way to practice making conversations last is by being authentic and open with people who you already know.